-The U.S. Bureau of Labor Statistics reports that speech pathologists, also known as speech language pathologists, make a mean annual income of $83,240 as of May 2020, which is approximately $40.02 per hour.
+The U.S. Bureau of Labor Statistics reports that speech pathologists, also known as speech language pathologists, make $80,480 each year.
 The lowest 10 percent of speech pathologists earned less than $50,370, and the highest 10 percent earned more than $122,790.

 How Much Do Speech Language Pathologists Make Per Hour?

 Speech language pathologists make $38.69 per hour, according to the BLS.